aktasumitt/Diffusion_Model/README.md

 ## Train:
 - During training, we apply these steps individually for each batch of images, and eventually generate images through sampling.
-- We teach the model to remove noise from the image, essentially teaching it to generate images from noise, because at the final stage where we reach the maximum noise level, there is no trace of the original image left.
+- We teach the model to remove noise from the image, essentially teaching it to generate images from noise because at the final stage where we reach the maximum noise level, there is no trace of the original image left.
 - We use the 'Adam' optimizer and Mean Square Error Loss function during training.